|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 15: To Rwanda

-Day 16: Gorilla Trekking - Volcanoes National Park
+Day 16: Golden Monkeys Trekking (or optional Gorilla Trekking in Volcanoes National Park)

 Day 17: Kigali